davidjmcclelland/au-movies/README.md

 jspm install aurelia-bootstrapper

 I replaced the module methods with aurelia ones in the same files - the previous hello world jspm-only module implementation detailsare commented out so you can compare them.

+In 3-2-aurelia I add a button to change the message via bindings.